Terms of Service

 Membership and Registration

-If you become a member of our Services, you agree to accept responsibility for all activities that occur under your account or password, and agree that you will not sell, transfer, or assign your membership or any membership rights.
+If you access our Services, you agree to accept responsibility for all activities that occur under your account or password, and agree that you will not sell, transfer, or assign your membership or any membership rights.
 You are responsible for maintaining the confidentiality of your password and for restricting access to your computer so that others may not access our Services using your name in whole or in part.

 You must notify MIT Technology Review immediately of any breach of security or unauthorized use of your account.
 Although MIT Technology Review will not be liable for your losses caused by any unauthorized use of your account, you may be liable for the losses of MIT Technology Review or others due to such unauthorized use.

 Notwithstanding the foregoing, MIT Technology Review grants the operators of public search engines permission to use spiders to copy materials from our Services for the sole purpose of creating publicly available searchable indices of the materials, but not caches or archives of such materials.
 MIT Technology Review reserves the right to revoke these exceptions either generally or in specific cases.
 You agree not to collect or harvest any personally identifiable information, including account names, from the Services, nor to use the communication systems provided by the Services for any commercial solicitation purposes.
-You agree not to solicit, for commercial purposes, any users of the Services with respect to their User Submitted Media.
+You agree not to solicit, for commercial purposes, any users of the Services with respect to their Third-Party Submissions (defined below).

 Who May Use The Services:

 Age Requirement.
 You must be at least 13 years old to use the Services.
-If you are at least 13 but are still a minor (this depends on where you live), you must have your parent or legal guardian's permission to use the Services.
+If you are at least 13 but are still a minor (as defined by the laws of your state, province and/or country), you must have your parent’s or legal guardian's permission to use the Services.
 Please have him or her read these Terms of Service with you.

 We reserve the right at any time to charge fees for access to the Services or to any specific new feature or content that we may introduce from time to time.
 In no event will you be charged for access to any Services unless we obtain your prior agreement to pay such fees.
 If you do not consent to the payment of such fees, however, you may not have access to paid content or services.
-Details regarding the content or services you will receive in exchange for fees, as well as the payment terms and conditions that apply, will be disclosed to you prior to your agreement to pay such fees.
+Details regarding the content or services you will receive in exchange for fees, as well as applicable payment terms and conditions, will be disclosed to you prior to your agreement to pay such fees.
 You agree to pay such fees if you sign up for any fee-based service.
-Any such terms and conditions shall be deemed to be a part of (and are hereby incorporated by reference into) these Terms.
+Any such terms and conditions shall be deemed to be a part of (and are hereby incorporated by reference into) these Terms of Service.